Updated: Feb 17

 HOLD ON.
 Survival tips are coming.
 You can make it through this.
 It will pass, and your life will be better.
 It happened for me, so I know intimately that it is possible.
 Don't give up.

 For more info on how to change people and circumstances, get a copy of Love Is Action and check out the community initiative of the same name: www.loveisactioncommunityinitiative.org.

 Rhonda Sciortino was abandoned by her parents and raised by a mentally ill man and his alcoholic and addicted wife, her maternal grandparents.
-She learned at an early age the survival tips that will be included in this series of articles.
+She learned at an early age the survival tips that are included in this series of articles.